abdrahmansoltan/Learning-Notes/Testing/3-Jest.md

   - The problem is that the test will complete as soon as fetchData completes, before ever calling the callback.

 - There is an alternate form of test that fixes this.
-Instead of putting the test in a function with an empty argument, use a single argument called `done`. **Jest will wait until the done callback is called before finishing the test**.
+Instead of putting the test in a function with an empty argument, use a single argument called **(done)**. -> **Jest will wait until the done callback is called before finishing the test**.

 ```js
 // ---------------------------Don't do this!--------------------------- //